aymericb213/IAC/README.md

 - the computed partitions, cluster assignments and user constraints used in the tree cut use case

 The experiments can be reproduced by running the executable, opening a CLI menu to choose an experiment.
 The results will be written in a folder named "reproduced_results".

+Concerning the use case experiments, the images in the paper were assembled from layers with Gimp.
+The executable will reproduce the layers, not the composite images.